christian7137/SolarCarProject/README.md

-## Solar Car Data Acquisition and Display Project
+# Solar Car Data Acquisition and Display Project

+## Display System Documentation

 ### Configuring a Raspberry Pi
 In the Raspberry Pi terminal,